Tag Governance

 The components appear on the screen.

 You can drag and drop the columns in the order they should appear in the Policy, and then click Next.
+You are brought to the Policy Overview step.

+Review your policy and click Create.
 Your new policy appears in the policy feed.

 On the Governance page, you can access a consolidated view of all your policies and their current status, including those with non-compliant resources.
 This allows you to efficiently observe policy details and track each policy's status.